 Current Directory CONTAINS (‘D:\’ OR ‘E:\’)

 2. Logon Autostart Execution: Registry Run Keys (T1547.001):

 Preventing an actor from maintaining a foothold in your environment should always be one of the top priorities.
 In both campaigns, Registry Run keys were used to keep many of their malware families running after a reboot.
 The actor’s abused their access over multiple days and a simple reboot would have prevented their actions if the persistence couldn’t be established.

 Using a SIEM or EDR Platform to see modifications to the Run and RunOnce keys will alert when unauthorized users or software makes modifications to the keys that allow programs to run are startup.

 Command Line Contains (“ADD” AND “\CurrentVersion\Run”)

 MITRE ATT&CK does not have any direct mitigations as this is abusing legitimate Windows functionality.
 They recommend monitoring registry changes and process execution that may attempt to add these keys.

 In summary, this new attack graph will evaluate security and incident response processes and support the improvement of your security control posture against a Russian threat actor who has successfully abused similar techniques for years.
 With data generated from continuous testing and use of these attack graphs, you can focus your teams on achieving key security outcomes, adjust your security controls, and work to elevate your total security program effectiveness against a known and dangerous threat.

-AttackIQ stands at the ready to help security teams implement this attack graph and other aspects of the AttackIQ Security Optimization Platform, including through our co-managed security service, AttackIQ Vanguard.
+AttackIQ stands at the ready to help security teams implement this attack graph and other aspects of the AttackIQ Security Optimization Platform, including through our co-managed security service, AttackIQ Enterprise.